Neutron stars are stellar remnants that form in the supernova explosions of massive stars. Each

 high densities, neutron stars are very cold, giving the protons and neutrons the special ability to

-neutrons are referred to as a superfluid.
+the neutrons are referred to as a superfluid.

-laboratory counterparts, we know that superconductors and superfluids create
+From their laboratory counterparts, we know that superconductors and superfluids create

 vortices that can be envisaged as tiny, rapidly rotating tornadoes.
 These small